 |Summer Classes Available||√|

 Reminder: Syracuse may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Syracuse does not have a core curriculum.
 Since there are no specific-classes required in order to graduate, students have a lot of flexibiity about what classes they choose to take.

 When choosing a major, Syracuse students have several choices to make.
-Scroll down to the bottom of this page to see a full list of majors offered at Syracuse below.
+Scroll down to the bottom of this page to see a full list of majors offered at Syracuse.

-Syracuse offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
+✅ Syracuse offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
 Students must complete a senior project if they are in the Honors Program at Syracuse.

-Syracuse does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 Syracuse does not require an internship for all students, but does require an internship for students in some majors.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.